- Travel and Places»

 - Visiting Europe

-The Perfect Pottery Pursuit in Pienza, Italy
+In Pursuit of Pottery in Pienza, Italy

 Our first trip to Italy back in 2009 took us to some amazing locations.
 Prior to leaving for Italy my wife mentioned to me that while we were there she wanted to find some pottery pieces to bring back with her.
 Being somewhat frugal my initial reaction to this was, "oh no", how much is this going to cost us?
 Having no idea what pottery costs in Italy and assuming that any pottery we might find would be well out of our budget I quickly put my mind at ease and assumed that it just would not happen.